General terms and conditions of Beuth Verlag GmbH

 - Status (e.g. new standardization project, publication of draft standard)

-- Link to the relevant standards project or responsible standards bodies
+- Link to the relevant standardization project or responsible standards committee

-4. The Customer selects his search terms within the scope of the package he has ordered (20, 40 or 60 search terms) via his customer account in the Beuth Webshop.
-The Customer can select both single and combined search terms.
-Beuth provides the Customer with a general suggestion list that is not tailored to the Customer's specific needs.
+4. The Customer selects search terms within the scope of the package ordered (2, 10, 30 or 60 search terms) via the Customer account in the Beuth webshop.
+The Customer can select both individual and combined search terms.
+Beuth provides the Customer with a general suggestion list that is not tailored to the Customer’s specific needs.
 The Customer can change the search terms at any time.
 Beuth will take the change into account in the next search.

-5. The Standards Monitor comprises only the services expressly described (search and in-formation).
+5. The Standardization Monitor comprises only the services expressly described (search and information).
 The services do not include, in particular, the operation and/or maintenance of the databases.
 Beuth does not guarantee that the databases correctly reflect the actual circumstances and thus, in particular, that the databases completely and correctly record all ongoing or planned standardization projects.